anovos/anovos-docs/docs/api/data_transformer/transformers.md

 """
 The data transformer module supports selected pre-processing & transformation functions, such as binning, encoding, scaling, imputation, to name a few, which are required for statistics generation and quality checks.
-Functions supported through this modules are listed below:
+Functions supported through this module are listed below:

 - attribute_binning
 - monotonic_binning